 City: East Aurora, New York, United States

-Current Titles: Marvel Zombies 2, Silver Surfer: Requiem, Spider-Man (Vol. 1), Spider-Man Family, Spider-Man Loves Mary Jane, Spider-Man: With Great Power, Spider-Woman Origin, Toxin, Ultimate Comics Spider-Man, Ultimate Fallout, Ultimate Spider-Man
+Current Titles: Marvel Zombies 2, Silver Surfer: Requiem, Spider-Man (Vol. 1), Spider-Man Family One-Shots, Spider-Man Loves Mary Jane, Spider-Man: With Great Power, Spider-Woman Origin, Toxin, Ultimate Comics Spider-Man, Ultimate Fallout, Ultimate Spider-Man

 Marvel Sketchbooks & Samplers: Earth X: Sketchbook